 While caffeine is targeted as the cause of most of the issues surrounding energy drinks, there may be other factors that are putting consumers (mostly young adults and teenagers) at risk.
-Join me as we dive into this very heated debate about the safety of energy drinks.

 Why we drive ourselves so hard here in the western world is a complex issue, but it is hard to ignore the extreme demand on the adrenal glands to make more and more energy.

-In a world of supply and demand, it is not surprising that we now have a market filled with energy drinks promising you a “free lunch” – energy that just keeps on going.
+In a world of supply and demand, it is not surprising that we now have a market filled with energy drinks promising you a free lunch – energy that just keeps on going.

 The question is, is this safe?

 An overdose of caffeine – which is much more common – requires considerably less caffeine.
 Depending on one’s sensitivity, it can range from 5,000 to 10,000 milligrams, according to most experts.
+That can bring a reaction down to 25 cups of coffee, but if it is combined with caffeine-rich chocolate, soda (even non-colas), certain ice creams, pain relievers, sugar, non-caffeinated energy boosters and even vitamin B12, the stimulation to the adrenals can be overwhelming.

 Here are some references for products containing caffeine (1):